kuuji/one-click-hugo-cms/site/content/about/_index.md

 image: img/img_0214.jpg
 about:
   - heading: About SKOA
-    text: >-
-      Our names are Mathew Jacob and Sae Byeon, and we are the makers at SKOA, a Toronto-based music production studio.
-We have been consistently developing our unique portfolio of music, pushing for all genres, emotions, textures.

-      We love creating original soundscapes for films, animations, video games, podcasts and other medias to bring the right atmosphere for the contents.
-Let us know what you have in mind - we would love to help you tell your stories.
+    text: SKOA is a Toronto-based sound studio run by the creative duo Sae Byeon and Mathew Jacob.
+We create music spanning over a variety of genres including Rock, Jazz, textural ambience and orchestral arrangements.
+With our multi-cultural and multi-instrumental backgrounds, we are able to bring a diverse set of ideas to the creative process.
+We are some kind of artists who are always looking for various formats of art that when put together with our music increases our expression.
+Above all, we are your kind of artists and would love to join you in your journey to create original sounding expressions!
     imageUrl: img/sae-and-matt.jpg
 ---